michaldoda/sql-to-redis/README.md

 How to run:
 -----------

-1. (optional) Get latest JRE from Oracle website (currently the newest is JRE 1.8.0_112)
+1. (optional) Get the latest JRE from Oracle website.
 2. (optional) If you are using OpenJDK (instead of OracleJDK) you probably have to install javafx packages (they are not included by default in OpenJDK), for Debian/Ubuntu this should help:
 ```
 aptitude install openjfx